The Myths That COVID-19 Helped Bust

 Myth #1 All you need is love.
 Aaand nope.
 All you need is effective i.e. timely, non-reactive communication done with empathy.
 Love is just what gets you through the first year and will definitely not withstand COVID-19, lockdowns, isolation and distancing.
 Not without a healthy dose of effective communication.

 Myth #3 You should know how I feel.
 How?
-Sure, over time partners will learn each other’s swings, roundabouts and triggers.
+Sure, over time partners will learn each other’s swings, roundabouts, and triggers.
 But the expectations for that to be always the case and always correct is unrealistic.
-Especially when the feelings are as complex of a rollercoaster as those which have occurred across the pandemic.
+Especially when the feelings are as complex of a rollercoaster as those that have occurred across the pandemic.
 The phrase ‘use your words’ isn’t limited to children.

 Myth #4 If you have to ask for it, it doesn’t count.
 Let’s examine this myth more closely, starting with the word ‘it’.
 This myth suggests that whatever ‘it’ you are asking for – affection, sex, laundry – needs to be unprompted to be a genuine expression of regard.
 Well, expect disappointment if that’s your position.
 Of course, a thoughtful and unsolicited gesture is deeply meaningful, but being thoughtful/mindful in the day-to-day, especially during the stressors of a pandemic simply is not realistic as per Myth #3.
 And also yes, it takes mental labour to ask for your ‘it’, but refer to Myth #2.
 Ask.
 You shall receive.